Our transition from Coal to Biomass

 Drax Power Station begins generating electricity after its first 660MW unit is commissioned.
 It is the most advanced and efficient coal-fired power station ever built in the UK.

-Drax Power Station is officially opened with three generators and a total generating capacity of just under 2,000MW.
+Drax Power Station is officially opened with three generators and a total electrical capacity of just under 2 gigawatts (GW).
 It has the capability to power around two million homes.

-Drax doubles in size and capacity, becoming the largest power station in the UK.
+Drax doubles in size and capacity to just under 4 GW, becoming the largest power station in the UK.

 Drax Power Station comes under the ownership of National Power, one of three power generation companies created as part of the privatisation of the electricity industry in England and Wales.